sysdiglabs/terraform-provider-sysdig/website/docs/r/monitor_alert_v2_metric.md

 ### `notification_channels`

 By defining this field, the user can choose to which notification channels send the events when the alert fires.

 It is a list of objects with the following fields:
 * `id` - (Required) The ID of the notification channel.
-* `renotify_every_minutes`: (Optional) the amount of minutes to wait before re sending the notification to this channel. `0` means no renotifiacation enabled.
+* `renotify_every_minutes` - (Optional) the amount of minutes to wait before re sending the notification to this channel. `0` means no renotifiacation enabled.
 Default: `0`.
-* `main_threshold`: (Optional) Whether this notification channel is used for the main threshold of the alert.
+* `notify_on_resolve` - (Optional) Wether to send a notification when the alert is resolved.
 Default: `true`.
+* `main_threshold` - (Optional) Whether this notification channel is used for the main threshold of the alert.
+Default: `true`.
-* `warning_threshold`: (Optional) Whether this notification channel is used for the warning threshold of the alert.
+* `warning_threshold` - (Optional) Whether this notification channel is used for the warning threshold of the alert.
 Default: `false`.

 ### `custom_notification`